irvj/picks/README.md

 A: No, original files are never modified.
 The script only reads from the source folder and creates new optimized files in the destination folder.

 **Q: Can I convert WebP to JPG?**
-A: No, this tool only supports JPG and WebP as output formats.
-However, WebP files can be used as input and converted to JPG.
+A: Yes, this tool accepts WebP as input and can convert it to either JPG or WebP output.
+Simply use `--format jpg` when processing WebP files.

 **Q: What happens to transparent PNG images?**
 A: Transparency is converted to a white background when saving as JPG or WebP, since these formats require RGB mode.